SalomonPicos/Chat/README.md

 ```
 permissions:
-  bskyblock.chat.team-chat:
-    description: Player can use team chat
-    default: true
   bskyblock.chat.island-chat:
-    description: Player can create a welcome warp sign
+    description: Player can use island chat
     default: true
   bskyblock.chat.spy:
-    description: Player can use team or island chat spy
+    description: Player can use island chat spy
     default: op

-  acidisland.chat.team-chat:
-    description: Player can use team chat
-    default: true
   acidisland.chat.island-chat:
-    description: Player can create a welcome warp sign
+    description: Player can use island chat
     default: true
   acidisland.chat.spy:
-    description: Player can use team or island chat spy
+    description: Player can use island chat spy
     default: op

-  caveblock.chat.team-chat:
-    description: Player can use team chat
-    default: true
   caveblock.chat.island-chat:
-    description: Player can create a welcome warp sign
+    description: Player can use island chat
     default: true
   caveblock.chat.spy:
-    description: Player can use team or island chat spy
+    description: Player can use island chat spy
     default: op

-  skygrid.chat.team-chat:
-    description: Player can use team chat
-    default: true
   skygrid.chat.island-chat:
-    description: Player can create a welcome warp sign
+    description: Player can use island chat
     default: true
   skygrid.chat.spy:
-    description: Player can use team or island chat spy
+    description: Player can use island chat spy
     default: op

 ```

 ## Like this addon?
 You can [sponsor](https://github.com/sponsors/tastybento) to get more addons like this and make this one better!